Atomic absorption and emission spectrum

-The transition energies calculated from the Rydberg equation.
-The experimental hydrogen spectrum exhibited several series of lines.
+Thus the transitions energies calculated from the Rydberg equation exhibited several series of lines.

 How many spectral lines are in hydrogen?

-This is because any given sample of hydrogen contains an almost infinite number of atoms.
+Hydrogen is given several spectral lines because any given sample of hydrogen contains an almost infinite number of atoms.

-Under normal conditions, the electron of each hydrogen atom remains in the ground state near the nucleus that is n = 1 (K – Shell).
+Under normal conditions, the electron of each hydrogen atom remains in the ground state near the nucleus of an atom that is n = 1 (K – Shell).

-Some of atoms absorbed such energy to shift their electron to third energy level (n = 3), while some others may absorb a large amount of energy to shift their electron to the fourth (n = 4), fifth (n = 5), sixth (n = 6) and seventh (n = 7) energy level.
+Some of the atoms absorbed such energy to shift their electron to third energy level, while some others may absorb a large amount of energy to shift their electron to the fourth, fifth, sixth and seventh energy levels.

-The electrons in the higher energy level are relatively unstable and hence drop back to the lower energy level with the emission of energy in the form of line spectrum containing various lines in of particular frequency and wavelength.
+But the electrons of hydrogen in the excited state are relatively unstable and hence drop back to the ground state by the emission of energy in the form of the spectrum.
+Thus for different drop back given different spectral lines for hydrogen.

 Balmer series emission spectrum